send contact form

 Each headjoint has its own individual serial number and is delivered in a luxury carrying case with Moisture Monster™ proprietary super absorbent swab.

 Drelinger’s Wood headjoints are individually handmade in our North White Plains, NY workshop from the finest African Blackwood and Mopane wood.
-And because of Drelinger’s Wood Antiquities Technology, we are able to give an unprecidented lifetime guarantee against cracking and dimensional anomalies.2
+And because of Drelinger’s Wood Antiquities Technology, we are able to give an unprecedented lifetime guarantee against cracking and dimensional anomalies.2